KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/README.md

 ## Hints

-Look for these formatting hints throughout the worksheet.
+Look for these formatting hints throughout the workbook.

 ![](images/33.png)